 Grilled Beer Can Chicken

 Make an entire, delicious, juicy chicken on the grill when you make grilled beer can chicken.
-Plus, it’s such an easy set-it-and-forget-it recipe.
+It’s such an easy way to make a whole chicken, assuring you have enough food for a crowd.

 Grilled Ground Sausage Burgers